theHamsta/crazy-node-movement/README.md

 ## Disclaimer

 Please don't expect too much from this.
 This is just an experiment.
+Will fix swapping speed in nvim-treesitter-textobjects soon.